Traditional Georgian wines are made in Qvevri

 Georgian wine characteristics

-Georgian wine is unique in terms of its characteristics: Be ready for full-bodied whites as well as red wines.
+Georgian wine is unique in terms of its characteristics: except full-bodied white as well as red wines.

 Unlike the classic wine styles, you get higher tannins and alcohol in Georgian wine, enabling the wine to age longer and keep its wild side for years.